 While many of our people attend church dressed in traditional attire (e.g. business casual, jackets, etc.).
 Many of our members and visitors dress much more casually (e.g. sport shirts, jeans, etc.).

 How often do you serve communion (the Lord’s Supper/Eucharist)?

 We serve communion every week at the 8:30am service and on the first Sunday of the month at 10:00am.
 ALL are invited to participate in this ritual.
 We have individually wrapped, commercially prepared, gluten-free communion elements for participants.

 We have Coffee Hour following the 8:30am and 10:00am services.

 How can I find out more about the church or membership?

-Contact Dr. Judson and he will be happy to visit with you about the meaning and process of membership.
+Amy Zimmer is our Membership Coordinator and she will be happy to visit with you about the meaning and process of membership.
 You may also contact Dr. Judson about membership.